Aggressive Cat Behavior is Solvable

 To achieve behavior results that are lasting, it’s necessary to work with an experienced and certified cat behaviorist (this is very different than a trainer), but most importantly, one with formal study on the wild felid and in animal psychology that can effectively apply the sciences of genetics, animal psychology, biology, physiology, learning and memory to effectively eliminate your cat’s aggression issue.

-Mieshelle’s Cat Behavior Science Book is Used as Text Book Curriculum to Certify Other Cat Behaviorists and Help Them Understand Aggressive Behavior in Cats.
+Mieshelle’s Cat Behavior Science Book is Required Textbook Curriculum to Certify Cat Counselors You See Today and Help Them Understand Aggressive Behavior in Cats.

 Award-winning Cat Behaviorist and New York Times Acclaimed International Feline Behavior Science Author, Mieshelle Nagelschneider studied animal behavior at Oxford University, and The Royal School of Veterinary Studies, University of Edinburgh.
 Her Harvard studies have also enabled her to help cat owners understand their cat’s behavior from a scientific point of view instead of an anthropomorphic one.